Diaspora Problems

 Diaspora Problems is the fourth studio album by American hardcore punk band Soul Glo.
-The album was released on March 25, 2022 through Epitaph Records, their first release with the label.
+The album was released on March 25, 2022, through Epitaph Records, their first release with the label.

 Two singles were released ahead of the album: "Jump!
 (Or Get Jumped by the Future!)" and "Driponomics".

 Critical reception

 Diaspora Problems received critical acclaim upon its release.
-On review aggregator website Metacritic, Diaspora Problems has an average rating of 86 out of 100, indicating "universal acclaim based on nine critic reviews".
-On review aggregator Album of the Year, Diaspora Problems received a "Must Hear Album" designation and holds an average rating of 84 out of 100 based upon 11 critic reviews.
+On review aggregator website Metacritic, Diaspora Problems has an average rating of 86 out of 100, indicating "universal acclaim".
 On AnyDecentMusic?, the album has an average of 8.0 out of 10 rating based on eight critic reviews.